-Response from the FY19 Title I District Plan.
 Consultation with teachers, principals, other school leaders, paraprofessionals, instructional support personnel, administrators, other school personnel and parents of children served under this part is ongoing throughout the school year.
 The annual Title I parent meeting will be held in early September 2018.
 Input from parents in attendance at this meeting will be obtained regarding draft documents that will also be reviewed by school personnel during meetings held in the fall of 2018.
 Parents will be invited to offer suggestions as far as revisions to the Title I Plan.
 Previously, parents were interested to learn more about the Title I program.
-During last year's Title I meeting and at future meetings, Glenbrook South school personnel will provided feedback on documents and offer additional information to parents regarding parent meetings that will occur throughout the school year. parent meetings that will occur throughout the school year.
+During last year's Title I meeting and at future meetings, Glenbrook South school personnel will provided feedback on documents and offer additional information to parents regarding parent meetings that will occur throughout the school year.

-3. Describe the approaches the district will use to include parents and family members in the development of LEA plans, so that the plans and related activities represent the needs of varied populations.\\ [2]
+3. Describe the approaches the district will use to include parents and family members in the development of LEA plans, so that the plans and related activities represent the needs of varied populations.
+[2]

-For your convenience, the FY19 Title I District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan needs.
+For your convenience, the prior year Consolidated District Plan approved response is provided below.
+It may be copied and modified to address the Consolidated District Plan needs

 DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.